 I’m going to preface this with – I live in the southeastern US where it’s muggy and nothing dries.
 I don’t care if you’re walking along a ridge with no trees in 90-degree weather and full sun.
 If it’s 80% relative humidity, nothing will dry.

-I tried just rinsing it on a couple of trips and was regretting life the next day (while walking funny).
+I tried just rinsing it and wound up uncomfortable on the second day (while walking funny).

 Would I Recommend the Kula Cloth?